ONLINE HELP

 Stopping the project test

-Stopping the test of a project in simulator mode
+Stopping a project test in the simulator

 • 2nd method: Close the application test window.